Queen of Soul: Aretha Franklin

 Aretha Franklin Concert Review

 The more I hear Aretha Franklin sing, the more I look for her songs.
 The more I hear about her, the more I want to know about her.
 You read any Aretha Franklin concert reviews that mention her greatest hits.
 You discover none of them discuss her jazz songs.
 Why is that?

 Recordings that uniformly come up are "Amazing Grace," "Think," "Respect," "I Say a Little Prayer," "Chain of Fools," "Baby I Love You," "I Never Loved a Man," and "The House That Jack Built."

 If you google "jazz music," Franklin's jazz showcase appears.
 Now is your chance to hear a gifted and talented jazz singer.
-As you listen to her voice, she sings riveting jazz band music by lifting the whole arrangement onto a soul quest.
+As you listen to her voice, she sings riveting jazz band music, lifting the whole arrangement onto a soul quest.

 It might sound corny, but Franklin is the ultimate singer who sang anything and sang better than anybody.